2 Section 1-2: Definite Articles; Possession of Proper Names

 A poster A map A backpack A duffle bag A chalkboard erasor

 Ex.
 A: Was ist das?
-Ask each other about the items in your classroom.
+Ask each other about the items in your classroom or office.
 Don’t forget to include the definite article (der/die/das)!
+(Audio courtesy of Wikimedia user Jeuwre.

 B: Das ist die Tasche.